GBC-AR - Staff Ethics

 - District employees who mentor student teachers may not receive direct payments from sponsoring colleges or universities.
 The payment may be provided by the college or university to the district, which can then distribute the compensation to the teachers as an element of their official compensation package.

 - District employees must follow Oregon Government Ethics Commission guidelines for outside employment if the employee acts as a chaperone for student group trips on personal time and the district employee accepts compensation in the form of travel expenses from a private business or organization.
 Specifically, district employees must conduct all activities related to the trip on personal time and cannot use the classroom or school environment to plan the off-campus trip.
 Employees may use district facilities for this purpose only if they comply with the district’s public use of facilities policy.
-It is not an ethics violation to accept reasonable expenses for accompanying students on an education trip.
+It is not an ethics violation for the employee to accept reasonable expenses for accompanying students on an education trip.

 The district could establish a fee schedule that would allow only district employees to pay for the personal use of the district fax machines.
 If the district established a fee schedule for the use of fax machines the fee schedule must be equal to or exceed the prevailing rates offered at commercial businesses.